ahmadrw2/Elastic/ELK-Docker-Test.md

 Enter the shell of the heartbeat container
 ```
+docker exec -it heartbeat bash
 ```

-Test the config of heartbeat
+When inside the shell of the container, test the config of heartbeat
 ```
+heartbeat test config
 ```

 Setup heartbeat
 ```
+heartbeat setup
 ```

 Now login to kibana using http://178.28.0.3:5601 and enter username and password